lyne408/mods-and-plugins-sortor/README.md

    - Use "\\\\" as path separator.

-   - Ensure  it's quote by '.
+   - Ensure it was quoted by '.

    Then save.